Planning and Environment Act 1987

 The main purposes of this Act are to:

-- Provide for the protection and conservation of places and objects of cultural heritage significance.
+- to provide for the protection and conservation of the cultural heritage of the State;

-- To provide for the registration of these places and objects.
+- to establish a Victorian Heritage Register for the registration of places and objects;

 The primary purpose of this Act is to establish a legislative framework for the operation of local government in Victoria.